 UPDATED: Amazon Prime Day 2019 is arriving soon – a whole 48-hours of deals on July 15th and July 16th.
 This means you're likely to get your hands on some great bluetooth speaker bargains.
 So if you have your eyes (and ears) on any of the best bluetooth speakers below, it might be worth waiting.

-Before we begin, have a think about what you’re looking for.
-Do you need a solid mains-powered machine that works as your home’s music system or a portable gizmo you can take with you anywhere?
+Before we begin with the best bluetooth speakers list, have a think about what you’re looking for.
+Do you need a solid mains-powered machine that works as your home’s music system or a portable device you can take with you anywhere?

 Upvote of downvote your favourite, or least favourite, speakers in our shortlist below, or scroll down for the expert's view.

-The Shortlist: The best Bluetooth speakers for any budget
+The Shortlist: The best Bluetooth speaker for any budget

 A statement-design speaker, the Zeppelin is a big beast that has significant power, including a 50W subwoofer.
 It’s the latest in a series of similarly shaped speakers from B&W and has the same build quality as previous models.
 It is compatible with Apple AirPlay and Spotify Connect.

 The British audio company Ruark designs classic speakers with cutting-edge sound quality.
 The MR1 Mk2 is made up of two separate speakers which can be placed wherever you like, for full stereo separation.
 It can also be used instead of a soundbar to improve the sound from your TV.
 The 20W amplifier works with a 75mm woofer and 20mm dome tweeter.